Enquiries & FAQs

 18. How many staff work for the European Parliament?

-As of May 2014, the number of officials and temporary staff working for Parliament (including its political groups) in different locations amounted to 7,065.
+As of September 2015, the number of officials, temporary and contract staff working for Parliament (including its political groups) in different locations amounted to 7,521.

 19. What are Parliament's 24 official languages?